 The National School Lunch Program

-...guarantees that millions of low-income children receive a healthy lunch during their school day.
-All children can participate in the program, but low-income children qualify for free or reduced-price meals.
-Any public school, charter or nonprofit private school can participate in the National School Lunch Program, and public or nonprofit private residential child care institutions can also participate.
+Any public school, charter, or nonprofit private school can participate in the National School Lunch Program, and public or nonprofit private residential child care institutions can also participate.
 Currently, the program is operating in over 100,000 schools.

-- implementing a plan to collect meal applications to enable Maryland schools to access full federal funding;
+- Implementing a plan to collect meal applications to enable schools to access full federal funding.